github/release-radar/faq.md

 ## Can I send media?

-If you'd like to send us images, gifs, or videos for your project, please fill out the form and submit your form.
-Once submitted, you form will convert into an issue.
-Drop your media into the issue as a comment.
+If you'd like to send us images, gifs, or videos for your project, please add these when filling out the form.
+Issue forms support media uploads for images, gifs, and videos.
+If you need to add images/gifs/video after you submit, drop your media into the issue as a comment.
 Hint: it helps to add assets to your submission request!